getCUJO/QoOID/draft-ietf-ippm-qoo.md

    underestimate worst-case behavior for heavy-tailed latency distributions, biasing QoO in a positive direction.

+In summary, overly noisy or inaccurate latency samples can artificially inflate worst-case percentiles, thereby driving QoO scores lower than actual network conditions would warrant.
+Conversely, coarse measurement intervals can miss short-lived spikes entirely, resulting in an inflated QoO.

 From these findings, we deduce the following guidelines for practical
 application:

 - Calibrate the combination of sampling rate and total measurement period to capture fat-tailed distributions of latency with sufficient accuracy.
-- Avoid significant measurement noise where possible (e.g., by calibrating time sources, accounting for clock drift).
+- Avoid or account for significant measurement noise where possible (e.g., by calibrating time sources, accounting for clock drift, considering hardware/software measurement jitter).
 - Thoroughly test application requirement thresholds so that the resulting QoO scores accurately reflect application performance.

 These guidelines are *non-normative* but reflect empirical evidence on how QoO performs.

-## Insights from user testing {#user-testing}
+## Insights From User Testing {#user-testing}

-A study involving 25 participants tested the Quality of Outcome (QoO) framework in real-world settings {{QoOUserStudy}}.
+While subjective QoE testing as specified in the ITU-T P-series recommendations ({{P.800}}, {{P.910}} and P.900 series, {{P.1401}}) is out of scope of this document, a study involving 25 participants tested the QoO framework in real-world settings
+{{QoOUserStudy}}.
 Participants used specially equipped routers in their homes for 10 days, providing both network performance data and feedback through pre- and post-trial surveys.

-Participants found QoO metrics more intuitive and actionable than traditional metrics (e.g., speed tests).
+Participants found QoO scores more intuitive and actionable than traditional metrics (e.g., speed tests).
 QoO directly aligned with their self-reported experiences, increasing trust and engagement.

-These results provide supporting evidence for QoO's value as a user-focused tool, bridging technical metrics with real-world application performance to enhance end-user satisfaction.
+These results indicate that users find it easier to correlate QoO scores with real-world application performance than, for example, a speed test.
+As such, QoO is expected to help bridge technical metrics with application performance.
+However, the specific impact of QoO should be studied further, for example, via comparative studies with blinded methodologies that compare QoO to other QoS-type approaches or application-provided QoE ratings as the mentioned study's design might have introduced different forms of bias.

-# Known Weaknesses and open questions
+# Known Weaknesses and Open Questions
-A method has been described for simplifying the comparison between application network requirements and Quality Attenuation measurements.
+The described QoO framework simplifies the comparison between network performance requirements from applications and Quality Attenuation measurements.
 This simplification introduces several artifacts, the significance of which may vary depending on context.
 The following section discusses some known limitations.

+## Volatile Networks
 Volatile networks - in particular, mobile cellular networks - pose a challenge for network quality prediction, with the level of assurance of the prediction likely to decrease as session duration increases.
 Historic network conditions for a given cell may help indicate times of network load or reduced transmission power, and their effect on throughput/latency/loss.
-However: as terminals are mobile, the signal bandwidth available to a given terminal can change by an order of magnitude within seconds due to physical radio factors.
-These include whether the terminal is at the edge of cell, or undergoing cell handover, the interference and fading from the local environment, and any switch between radio bearers with differing signal bandwidth and transmission-time intervals (e.g. 4G and 5G).
+However, as terminals are mobile, the signal bandwidth available to a given terminal can change by an order of magnitude within seconds due to physical radio factors.
+These include whether the terminal is at the edge of a cell for a radio network, or undergoing cell handover, the radio interference and fading from the local environment, and any switch between radio bearers with differing signal bandwidth and transmission-time intervals (e.g., 3GPP 4G and 5G).
 This suggests a requirement for measuring Quality Attenuation to and from an individual terminal, as that can account for the factors described above.
-How that facility is provisioned onto individual terminals, and how terminal-hosted applications can trigger a Quality Attenuation query, is an open question.
+How that facility is provisioned onto individual terminals and how terminal-hosted applications can trigger a Quality Attenuation query, is an open question.